twentyciasia/100-days-of-code/log-mrfeeder.md

 ### D24
 Today I discard with nhatnguyen to working in to his project. i and nhatnguyen fix my environment to lunch in other operator system. (i run project in window). and plan for this project
 Planning to do more tomorrow: help nhatnguyen frontend home page

+### D25
+Today I read a book.
+It talks about evolution of body mankind. i'm in mocchau so i can't code

+### D26
+Today I've reading a book continous. it talk about evolution of body mankind. i'm in mocchau so i can't code